-Recently, April 14th, 2014 to be exact, LinkedIn removed company page elements called Product and Services tabs which allowed you to create information on specific products and services.
-These sections allowed companies to highlight a certain amount of targeted content marketing but were fairly limiting in their scope.
-In their place LinkedIn replaced them with a new dynamic way of marketing different aspects of your business with LinkedIn Showcase Pages.
+Recently, on April 14th, 2014 to be exact, LinkedIn removed company page elements called Product and Services tabs which allowed you to create information on specific products and services.
+These sections allowed companies to highlight a certain amount of targeted content marketing but were fairly limited in their scope.
+In their place, LinkedIn replaced them with a new dynamic way of marketing different aspects of your business with LinkedIn Showcase Pages.

 What is a LinkedIn Showcase Page?

 Showcase Pages are “niche” pages that function as an extension of your main Company Page, spotlighting a brand, business unit, or initiative.
 LinkedIn allows up to 10 free pages to showcase different elements of your company or business lines so you can post information specific to that product or service.
 By crafting specific content for each segment you can hit more targeted audiences while allowing customers to see how your offerings roll up to the main company.

 The optimal fit for Showcase Pages is a company with multiple and well-defined product lines and/or target demographics.
 If your company fits this description, you will find several important differences from your LinkedIn Company Page.